 The financial statements have been prepared using the going concern basis of accounting.
-In the opinion of the directors the Company has sufficient liquidity and capital resources to implement its growth plans, continue in operational existence and meet its liabilities as they fall due for the foreseeable future.
+In the opinion of the directors the Company has sufficient liquidity and capital resources to implement its growth plans, continue in operational existence and meet its liabilities as they fall due for the period extending to at least 30 April 2023.

 In reaching this conclusion the directors have prepared a detailed financial forecast which shows increased profitability and an excess of liquid resources to meet the Company's liabilities as they fall due.
-Additionally, as part of the Company's business planning process, financial projections have been prepared extending to June 2022 which show continuous profit growth.
-Further, given the Covid-19 situation, an extreme stress scenario of all trading being suspended has been considered and a stress test has been applied to the projections which demonstrate the Company's ability to remain profitable even under a severe stress scenario.
+Additionally, as part of the Company's business planning process, financial projections have been prepared extending to at least 30 April 2023.
+Further, an extreme stress scenario of all trading being suspended has been considered and a stress test has been applied to the projections which demonstrate the Company's ability to remain profitable even under a severe stress scenario.
 Additionally, the Company has performed reverse stress testing considering a range of scenarios to test the robustness of the Company's business model.